DistributedProofreaders/dproofreaders/pinc/RandomRule.md

 Rules are parsed out of the raw HTML pages of the guildelines.
 In the HTML the parser looks for and pulls out the following pieces of information:

-* anchor - an HTML anchor for jumping to this rule on the page
+* anchor - an HTML anchor for jumping to this rule on the page; limited to 255 characters
-* subject - name of the rule to present to the user
+* subject - name of the rule to present to the user; limited to 255 characters
 * rule - the contents of the rule itself

 ### Code-based guidelines